ant-media/ant-media-documentation/docs/guides/conference/video-conference/video-conference.md

 ## Video Conferencing In Action

-Since we understood basic conference concepts, now lets observe video conferencing in action.
+Now that we've covered the fundamental concepts of conferencing, let's take a look at video conferencing in action.

-Go to
+Go to:

 ```https://{ams-url}:5443/{appName}/conference.html```

 Example:

 ```https://test.antmedia.io:5443/LiveApp/conference.html```

 This page is ant media conference sample.